chrialonso/file-cli/README.md

 - Designing error handling systems without exceptions
 - Working with `std::filesystem` and its error handling
 - Using regex for pattern matching in a real application
+- Building a flexible command-line argument parser
+- Using `std::string_view` to avoid allocations, similar to Rust's `&str`
 - Structuring a multi-file C++ project with clear module boundaries